 The Part of the Deltoids Too Many People Neglect

 Your shoulders aren’t a single entity.
 They actually consist of three different heads – the anterior, medial, and posterior shoulder head.
 Most of us work the anterior and medial shoulder but spend less time training the posterior head of the deltoid.
 That’s not surprising since we often work the “vanity” muscles, the parts of our body we can see in a mirror.
 It might give you great satisfaction to see defined deltoids looking back at you, but the rear view deserves some attention too, not just for aesthetic purposes but because you want symmetrical muscle strength and balance.

 As you know, muscle imbalances increase the risk of injury.
 If you’re working your anterior deltoids. it’s important to devote time to your posterior deltoid muscles as well.
 If you don’t, overdevelopment of the anterior deltoid can pull your shoulder slightly forward and create rounded shoulders.
 Besides, developing the posterior heads of the deltoids will make your shoulders look strong and defined when viewed from the side and back.
 So, there are aesthetic reasons to keep your training balanced.

 Exercises that Work the Posterior Deltoids

 What’s the best exercise for getting the posterior deltoids to grow and become stronger?
-One exercise that effectively targets the posterior delts are bent lateral raises.
+One exercise that effectively targets the posterior delts is bent lateral raises.
 This exercise excels at targeting the posterior portion of the shoulder.
 If you don’t currently do them, here’s how:

 · Bend over at the hip until your pelvis is almost parallel with the floor or mat.

-· Hang your arms, while holding the dumbbells, down in front of you with your elbows slightly bent & palms facing each other.
+· Hang your arms while holding the dumbbells, down in front of you with your elbows slightly bent & palms facing each other.

 · Slowly raise your arms with the dumbbells out to each side until they’re about even with your shoulders.